-A general course which gives an introduction to drug classification and provides a foundation for specific drug therapy, including nursing implications.
+A general course which introduces drug classification and provides a foundation for specific drug therapy, including nursing implications.
 This course includes a review of basic mathematics, weight systems, and calculation of dosages.
 Prerequisite: VNSG1120, VNSG1115, VNSG1104 VNSG1123, VNSG1116, VNSG1130, VNSG1134, VNSG1129, and VNSG1132